jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The save icon on Microsoft Word shows a floppy disk with the shutter on backwards.
+⚡<!-- FUNFACT --> Fun fact: The plastic things on the end of shoelaces are called aglets.

 </div>